mt190502/blog.mtaha.dev/content/_index.md

 # Hi 👋

-I'm 21-year-old junior software engineer using languages like Bash, C, Go, Python and Rust.
-I am particularly skilled in the use of these languages for developing simple Linux terminal commands.
+I'm Muhammed Taha.
+I'm 21 years old.
+I have been interested in software development and linux for about 5 years.
+I am developing myself in these fields

 In this blog you can find my articles on various topics such as Linux, programming and technology.